GC-public-projects/FloatingControlBar/README.md

 ### Content
-Create in package services a new package named `overlay` in thsi package create Kotlin class named `ComposeOverlayService `
+Create in package `services` a new package named `overlay` in this package create Kotlin class named `ComposeOverlayService `

 ``` kotlin
 class ComposeOverlayService : Service(),